Good, Bad and Downright Ugly KPIsDecember 6, 2011 by Stacey Barr

 Implementing something by a due date is a milestone.
 Milestone achievement is simply evidence of an action, not a performance result.
 And like winning an award, they don’t give regular and ongoing feedback that’s actionable.
 Milestones are useful for project management, but they’re not good measures for performance management.

-How is staff productivity evidence of how good customer service is?
+Staff productivity is evidence of how productive staff are, not of what the customer is experiencing.
 Can’t you imagine how staff productivity could improve, but at the expense of customer service?
+And how customer service might improve but staff productivity remain unchanged or be even worse?
 It’s an ugly measure because it’s just not in any way relevant evidence of the result.

 Customer Loyalty is too ambiguous to be a good measure.
 There is not a universal standard for how to calculate a measure called Customer Loyalty.
 Loyalty means different things to different people: retention, lifetime value, referral, % share of pocket, etc… Vague labels that stand alone like this don’t make good performance measures.